Ken Whisenhunt: NFL playing career

-His career as a player included four years (1985–88) as a tight end with the Atlanta Falcons, who drafted him in the twelfth round, and then short stints of two seasons each with the Washington Redskins and New York Jets.
+His career as a player included four years (1985–88) as a tight end with the Atlanta Falcons, who selected him in the twelfth round of the 1985 NFL draft.
+He had short stints of two seasons each with the Washington Redskins and New York Jets.
 He retired from the league in 1993 after nine seasons in which he was mostly known as a blocking back.
-From 1986–1988 with Atlanta, he accumulated 53 catches for 503 yards with 5 TD.
+From 1986–1988 with Atlanta, he accumulated 53 catches for 503 yards with five touchdowns.

 Coaching career

 Early career

 Whisenhunt began his coaching career at Vanderbilt University, where he coached special teams, tight ends and running backs for the Commodores from 1995 to 1996.
 In 1997, he returned to the National Football League as the tight ends coach for the Baltimore Ravens.
 Whisenhunt was a transient in his early years in the league, moving to the staff of the Cleveland Browns in 1999 and to the New York Jets the following season.